emilyhammes/emilyhammes.github.io/8x7charlieplexed/index.md

 # 8x7 Charlieplexed LED Shield
 ## Introduction
-The 8x7 Charlieplexed Shield contains 56 LEDs in a 8x7 matrix and plugs into 8 adjcient pins on a microcontroler such as an Arduino Pro Mini or an Arduino Nano.
-By controling the state of the pins all LEDs can be individually turned on or off.
+The 8x7 Charlieplexed Shield contains 56 LEDs in a 8x7 matrix and plugs into 8 adjacent pins on a microcontroller such as an Arduino Pro Mini or an Arduino Nano.
+By controlling the state of the pins all LEDs can be individually turned on or off.

 ## Theory
 <iframe id="ytplayer" type="text/html" width="640" height="360"